 In the real world, patients aren’t likely to find relief from TMD by using electronic sensors to train their muscles.
 On the other hand, countless people have found significant, lasting TMD relief when they received a treatment that targets the root cause of their problem: a bad bite.

 By correcting the bite, Dr. Berry offers his patients a permanent escape from trying, chronic TMJ symptoms.
 Why seek remedies that only ease symptoms, when you can enjoy a practical treatment that will permanently eliminate symptoms by focusing on what’s causing them in the first place?
-To learn more about this effective TMD treatment, contact Dr. Berry's office today or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation..
+To learn more about this effective TMD treatment, Contact Us today or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation..